A Multigenerational Series About Determination and Compassion, Set in Waterloo Region

 Unfortunately, Elisabeth didn’t write in the journal; she drew pictures, and Opa is the only person alive now who can help Juliana decipher it.
 Can Juliana uncover enough before his memories disappear forever?

 Between Worlds shares the journeys of two teens trying to navigate between the worlds of childhood and womanhood.
-Witness what fills them with anger, what opens their eyes, and what ultimately expands their hearts.
+It’s a series filled with compassion, empathy, and definitely a few laughs.

 Landmarks in Waterloo Region